 What to See in Dominica: A Solo Hike to Middleham Falls

-What to see in Dominica: Hike to Middleham Falls — trek misty rainforest, stand beneath a 200-foot cascade and savor wild, untouched scenery.
+What to see in Dominica: Hike to Middleham Falls — trek through a mist-kissed rainforest, pause beneath a 200-foot cascade and drink in the wild beauty.

 Best Things to Do in Dominica: Indian River Boat Tour